expo/expo/docs/pages/versions/v36.0.0/guides/push-notifications.md

 }'
 ```

-The response body contains a mapping from receipt IDs to receipts:
+The [response body](#push-receipt-response-format) for push receipts is very similar to that of push tickets; it is a JSON object with two optional fields, `data` and `errors`. `data` contains a mapping of receipt IDs to receipts.
+Receipts include a `status` field, and two optional `message` and `details` fields (in the case where `"status": "error"`).
+If there is no push receipt for a requested receipt ID, the mapping won't contain that ID.
+This is what a successful response to the above request looks like:

 ```json
 {